Accessibility Tools

 • You can enter into our insurance contracts from abroad.

 • You can count on our insurance services – regardless of your occupation.
-There are special features in the case of professional participation in competitions.
+Special conditions apply in the case of professional participation in competitions.

 • Your international medical insurances will also include patient legal protection.